Rik Smits: Early life and college career

 Smits was born in Eindhoven.
 He started playing basketball at age 14 at PSV–Almonte in Eindhoven.
 Smits left for the United States in 1984, where he played for Marist College for four years.

 In 1986, Smits led Marist to the ECAC Metro Conference tournament Championship and advanced to play in their first NCAA tournament in school history.
 In 1987, he led the Red Foxes to 20 wins for the first time in its Division I history and another appearance in the NCAA tournament.

 Smits briefly appeared in the 1988 film Coming to America during a scene filmed in 1987 while Marist played against St. John's at Madison Square Garden.

-Smits was drafted second overall in the 1988 NBA draft by the Indiana Pacers, becoming the first Marist player to play in the NBA.
+Smits was drafted second overall in the 1988 NBA draft by the Indiana Pacers.
+He became the first Marist player to play in the NBA, and remains the only NBA or WNBA player from the school as of 2026.
 In 2012, his jersey was retired by Marist.